mP1/walkingkooka-spreadsheet-server/README.md

 All outputs return a SpreadsheetMetadata in JSON form.

 - GET    /api/spreadsheet/$spreadsheet-id
-- POST   /api/spreadsheet/                expectes no BODY, creates a Spreadsheet with SpreadsheetMetadata with defaults using any provided locale.
+- POST   /api/spreadsheet/                expects no BODY, creates a Spreadsheet with SpreadsheetMetadata with defaults using any provided locale.
 - POST   /api/spreadsheet/$spreadsheet-id requires a BODY to update existing SpreadsheetMetadata.